GeoscienceAustralia/dea-knowledge-hub/docs/validation/daily-report/2023-11-27-v2/index.md

 ## Results

 The surface reflectance statistics collected on this day are grouped into bands.
-This allows the data to be used to validate our other datasets which use the same standardised bands.
+This allows the data to be used to validate Geoscience Australia's other datasets which use the same standardised bands.

 ```{eval-rst}
 .. container:: validation-report-download